HenryAWE/PapilioCharontis/README.md

 papilio::format("{0} warning{${0}>1:'s'}", 2); // Returns "2 warnings"
 ```
 #### Example 2:
-Determine the form of verb based on the number of apples.
+Determine the form of verb and word "apple" based on the number of apples.
 ```c++
 std::string_view fmt =
     "There"